Objectives. To understand:

 customs clears the products for import/export and many more

 Incoterms also establish a body of international rules for the interpretation

 of the most commonly used International trade terms.

-Example of the course Incoterms 2010:
+Example of the learning unit Incoterms 2010:

 Defining the Obligations.
 Incoterms enable the contracting parties to set out